-In the mid-1930s Borden’s ad man, Stuart Peabody, directed his illustrator, Walter Early, to create a friendly image that would attract attention and convey a feeling of trust.
+In the mid-1930s, all of Borden advertising was overseen by Stuart Peabody.
+He directed the company’s illustrator, Walter Early, to create a friendly image that would convey a feeling of trust.
 Together the two men came up with the image of Elsie.
-Elsie was a cartoon cow with kindly big brown eyes, an open and welcoming face, and she wore a daisy chain around her neck.
+Elsie was a cartoon cow with kindly big brown eyes, and an open and welcoming face.
+She wore a daisy chain around her neck.

 Over time, Elsie acquired an All-American family: a husband, Elmer, in 1940, and children, Beulah and Beauregard, in 1948.
 In 1957, the company added more children–twins, Larabee and Lobelia.

-By 1951 the former Cascorez Glue had been repackaged in a white squeeze bottle with the orange twist cap.
+By 1951 the former Cascorez Glue was repackaged in a white squeeze bottle with an orange twist cap.
 The product was renamed Elmer’s Glue-All, and Elmer’s face and name were prominently featured in the new logo.